mapproxy/mapproxy/doc/coverages.rst

 There are three different ways to describe a coverage.

 - a simple rectangular bounding box,
-- a text file with one or more polygons in WKT format,
+- a text file with one or more (multi)polygons in WKT format,
-- polygons from any data source readable with OGR (e.g. Shapefile, PostGIS)
+- (multi)polygons from any data source readable with OGR (e.g. Shapefile, PostGIS)

 Requirements